 - He then highlighted the need for product honesty in the web application security industry, as the problem of false positives and poor accuracy can lead to a loss of trust by some organization leaders.
 Scanners that, unlike Netsparker, don't tackle the problem of false positives, can discredit the process and create problems with technology teams when dealing with management.

-- There was a discussion about the relationship between of dynamic analysis tools like Netsparker, and static analysis ones.
-Ferruh view was that the integration of these tools was good to pinpoint vulnerabilities, and suggested the possible use of dynamic tools to validate the findings of the static ones.
+- There was a discussion about the relationship between dynamic analysis tools like Netsparker and static analysis ones.
+Ferruh's view was that the integration of these tools was good to pinpoint vulnerabilities, and suggested the possible use of dynamic tools to validate the findings of the static ones.

 - Ferruh confirmed that Netsparker will be exhibiting at the RSA Conference 2018 in San Francisco.
 He extended an invitation to any businesses interested in web application security challenges, including scalability, to come and talk to him there.